1. Home

 Power outages across the US are a serious issue.
 The Department of Energy reports the US economy loses $28-$169 billion a year because of power outages.
 Weather-related events cause most outages.

-In recent months, from Florida to North Carolina to California, Hurricane Helene, Hurricane Milton, and the Pacific Palisades wildfires caused power outages as part of more extensive catastrophic damage.
-In 2024, the National Oceanic and Atmospheric Administration recorded 27 tornadoes, hail, heat waves, winter storms, wildfires, hurricanes, and floods as disasters causing $1 billion or more in total damage.
+In recent years, from Florida to North Carolina to California, Hurricane Helene, Hurricane Milton, and the Pacific Palisades wildfires caused power outages as part of more extensive catastrophic damage.
+In 2024, the National Oceanic and Atmospheric Administration recorded 27 tornadoes, hail storms, heat waves, winter storms, wildfires, hurricanes, and floods as disasters causing $1 billion or more in total damage.
 It was the second most in a year, and climate-driven extreme weather is likely to increase in frequency.

 Replacing old infrastructure won't happen overnight.
-Thus, homeowners consider backup, independent power solutions such as battery storage and backup generators to have power available during blackouts.
+So, homeowners consider independent backup power solutions such as battery storage and backup generators.

-Standby generators are a common backup power option during blackouts.
+Standby generators are a common backup power option.
 Solar battery storage is becoming more viable and popular as home solar panels are, too.
-There are many benefits to pairing solar batteries with a solar power system.
+There are many benefits to pairing batteries and solar panels.

 Solar backup battery pros

-Rechargeable renewable power: A backup battery system attached to solar panels can give you free, renewable power as long as there’s some sunlight to use.
-You can refill your batteries with more electricity even when the grid is out.
+Rechargeable renewable power: A backup battery system attached to solar panels can recharge with renewable power as long as there’s sunlight.
 As soon as you have sunlight again, you’ll have solar power.

 Easy to start: Solar batteries are always on.
-In an outage they can provide backup practically instantly without needing you to handle fuel, move a large piece of equipment, or worry about safety measures.
+In an outage they can provide backup power automatically without the fuel or fumes concerns of a generator.

 Solar backup battery cons

 Lifespan: Solar batteries can be expected to last 10-15 years.
-Because solar panels generally last 25 or more years, you’re likely to need new batteries once or twice in a home solar system’s lifespan.
+Because solar panels generally last 25 or more years, you may need new batteries over a home solar system’s lifespan.

 They need sun: While generating free energy from the sun goes largely in the positive column, solar batteries need the sun hitting your solar panels to recharge during a power outage.
-Should you get a stretch of feet of snow, or lots of grey weather, solar batteries may not reach full charge or give your home full around-the-clock electricity for a period of time.
+Should you get a stretch of feet of snow, or lots of grey weather, solar batteries may not reach full charge.

 See how much you can save by going solar with Palmetto